Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication.md

 The complication provider have to support at least one type.
 In addition, one complication provider can support multiple types.
 Watch Face can set the complication support types to support specific type of complications.

-The followings are types of watchface complication:
+The followings are types of watch face complication:

 | Support type name | Mandatory data | Optional data   |
 |-------------------|----------------|-----------------|